beastrc/learn-web3_dapp/markdown/solana/SET_CONTRACT_VALUE.md

 Last but certainly not least, we'll need to modify the data stored into **greeter**.
 Doing so will change the state of the blockchain, so we'll have to create a transaction.
-In the challenge below we're going to show you how to achieve this.
+In the challenge below, we're going to show you how to achieve this.

 ---

 # 🏋️ Challenge

 {% hint style="tip" %}
-In `pages/api/solana/setter.ts`, complete `setter`.
+In `pages/api/solana/setter.ts`, complete the `setter` function.
 First you'll have to create an instruction, then you'll have to send and confirm a transaction to store the data from.
 You must replace the instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out**